twabbott/netTrace/README.md

 You must specify some kind of output handler that will get called when `IDispose` gets called.
 You can do this either by passing a function to the constructor, or you can set a global handler using the `TraceContext.FinalizeCallback` event.

-Here is a more involved sample.
+Here is a more involved example.
 Note that you don't have to pass a `TraceContext` object around.
 All we have to do is call the `WriteLine` method, and whatever we log will get collected in the right place:
 ```C#
 namespace demo
 {